l1jer/simple-map-with-json/README.md

-# Google Maps API Integration
+# Simple Map with JSON as a stockist map by using Google Maps API Integration

 This repository contains code to implement a custom Google Maps integration.
 It displays a map with a styled interface and custom markers for specific locations.
 This is ideal for showcasing business locations, event venues, or any place of interest on your website.